• Skip to primary navigation

 How To Make Coconut Macarons

-Melt the white chocolate in the microwave or over a double boiler, then mix it with the warm coconut cream, shredded coconut, and vanilla extract.
+Melt the white chocolate, mix with warm coconut cream, shredded coconut, and vanilla, then chill until firm.

 medium bowl with coconut cream ganache